-Over the years HMRC has given conflicting advice when it comes to deciding whether a director needs to register for self-assessment.
+Are you a Director confused about whether you need to register for self-assessment?
+Over the years, HMRC has given conflicting advice when it comes to deciding whether a director needs to register for self-assessment.
 The result is that this is a much-debated question amongst accountants and Company Directors.
-So if you aren’t sure whether you (or your client, if you are an accountant) should be registered, read on.
+So, if you aren’t sure whether you (or your client, if you are an accountant) should be registered, read on.

 What is Self Assessment?

-The thing is that a person can be a Director of a business and not receive any income.
-So if they are not receiving any untaxed remuneration then they have no income to declare on a tax return.
+The thing is that a person can be a Director of a Limited Company and not receive any taxable income.
+So, if they are not receiving any untaxed remuneration, then they have no income to declare on a tax return.
 In this case, why would they register with HMRC?

 The HMRC Rules

 According to HMRC legislation, there is no rule stating that a Director must register for self-assessment just because they hold this position.
-The problem is years ago, HMRC advised that despite their own legislation they did want Directors to register for self-assessment and submit a blank tax return, if necessary.
-The result since then has been that many Directors have continued to register to avoid any unwanted attention and hassle if they were investigated.
+The problem is, years ago HMRC advised that, despite their own legislation, they did want Directors to register for self-assessment and submit a blank tax return, if necessary.
+The result since then has been that many Directors have continued to register.
+This has generally to avoid any unwanted attention and hassle if they were investigated.

 Should Directors Register for Self Assessment?

-A Director in receipt of untaxed income such as dividends should obviously register for self-assessment because they will need to pay tax on this income.
-This most likely scenario is Director Only Companies, where they want to take full advantage of the tax benefit of being incorporated and pay themselves an efficient combination of dividend and PAYE salary.
+A Director in receipt of untaxed income such as dividends should obviously register for self-assessment.
+This is because they will need to pay tax on this income.
+The most likely scenario is Director Only Companies.
+This is where they want to take full advantage of the tax benefit of being incorporated.
+Plus, pay themselves an efficient combination of dividend and PAYE salary.

-If you are an accountant, then it is up to you whether you advise your clients to register or not.
-Some accountants choose to register all their Directors so that each year they are forced to put the Directors through their in-house annual self-assessment questionnaires.
-This avoids missing anything that their clients may not have told them about or prompt their clients into letting them know about any untaxed income they may have forgotten about or not realised needs to be declared on a tax return.
+If you are an accountant, then it’s your choice whether you advise your clients to register or not.
+Some accountants choose to register all their Directors.
+This is so that each year, they are forced to put the Directors through their in-house annual self-assessment questionnaires.
+This avoids missing anything that their clients may not have told them about.
+For example, prompting their clients into letting them know about any untaxed income they may have forgotten about.
+Or, not realised it needs to be declared on a tax return.